mgamio/blog/_posts/2020-06-15-solid-principles-the-definitive-guide.markdown

 Now that you've learned the Single Responsibility principle, it's time to learn the [Open-closed principle](https://codersite.dev/open-closed-principle/){:target="_blank"} to design flexible systems and avoid future software maintenance costs.

+> Any software design is generally a matter of opinion.
+There is no definitive Guide. -- <cite>codersite.dev</cite>

 <div>
 {%- include softwareDesign.html -%}
 </div>